JingeW/CVD-Dermoscopic-Image-ICL-GPT4/README.md

 <img src='./Figs/Figure 1.jpg' width=900>

 *(A) Average classification accuracies of GPT-4V for non-simulated and CVD-simulated images (protanopia, deuteranopia, tritanopia).
 Error bars: standard deviations. \*: p < 0.05; \*\*: p < 0.01 (t-test; two-tail).
 N.S.: not significant.
 All experiments were in ten repeats.
 (B) Classification accuracy of GPT-4V following the application of the consensus strategy across the ten repeats for each image query.
-GPT-4o (version “gpt-4o-2024-05-13”) included for comparison.*
+GPT-4o included for comparison.*

 - ### Comparative analysis of the association between red/pink color and “melanoma” prediction in non-simulated and tritanopia-simulated images.